Security lesson: Garage and vehicle theft reports often start with the same weak points: keys, remotes, side doors and driveway access.

 Best supporting guide

-For practical advice, read Security for Renters, Sheds and Garages and the No-Wi-Fi Home Security guide.
+For practical advice, read Car key theft in Australia: why it is not just relay hacking, Security for Renters, Sheds and Garages and the No-Wi-Fi Home Security guide.